 Major trip generators are destinations frequently served by public, human service agency and/or senior transportation providers such as medical facilities, nutrition sites, apartment complexes, senior centers, employers, shopping, and recreation venues.
 Each transportation provider that participated in the coordinated transportation plan provided a list of the top destinations they serve or are requested to serve.
 Exhibit III.1 depicts the location of major trip generators throughout the Region VI Planning and Development Council Region.
 As illustrated in the map, most trip generators are located in Morgantown.
 Other top trip generators for the larger Region are concentrated in Fairmont, Bridgeport, and Clarksburg.
 There are smaller clusters of trip generators in Grafton, Kingwood, and West Union.
-It is important to understand that while many of the major trip generators live outside of the areas served by the public transit routes operated by Mountain Line Transit Authority.
+It is important to understand that while many of the major trip generators are located in these towns, the individuals needing a ride to and from those destinations live outside of the areas served by the public transit routes operated by Mountain Line Transit Authority.
 Also, individuals that live in and around Morgantown but beyond the route service area are not served by transit and must rely on alternative options which may be more expensive than a fare on Mountain Line.